Avokadoen/ballproject/KNOWN-BUGS.md

 - Description: While playing the screen fades and eventually phone goes to sleep.
 - Possible solution:
 - Cause: guess: We are not dealing properly with media mode?

+# Scoring offline
+- Description: If you get a new highscore, it wont be saved in the future in the cloud
+- Possible solution:
+- Cause: not sending highest local score when online

 # LEVEL 1: